zeserrado-marques/vacuole_count_liver_steatosis/README.md

 #### Weka
 After running _step1_:
-1. Open an image on Weka
+1. Open the _weka_batch_process.ijm_ file.

-2. Click "Load Classifier"

-3. Open the vacuoles.model file (or another classifier that you trained)

-4. Then click "Apply Classifier"

-5. Select image files to be predicted/segmented

-6. If they're more than 3, save them in a folder (e.g. create a folder called "classified" and save the predicted images there)

-7. Wait a bit.
-Weka is not the fastest plugin

-8. After prediction, run _step2_ macro
+2. Run the file and follow its instructions.

+3. If you have a lot of images, this might take a while.

+4. Saves predicted images in a folder called "Weka_predicted_files".

+5. Run _step2_ macro on the "Weka_predicted_files" folder.

+If you never used Weka, please read the documentation on what it is and how to use it - https://imagej.net/plugins/tws/

 If you use Weka Segmentation, please cite its paper https://doi.org/10.1093/bioinformatics/btx180